yeswework/fabrica-dev-kit/README.md

 * ... with templates written in [Twig](http://twig.sensiolabs.org/) rather than directly in PHP.
 Installs the revolutionary [Timber](https://upstatement.com/timber/) to bring MVC-like separation of concerns to WordPress development, separating data processing and analytical logic from presentation, allowing you to write more elegant, legible and maintainable templates, eradicating `<?php` `?>` tag-itis forever.
 A genuine 'never go back' improvement.
 See the MVC section in code examples below for more.
 * ... with [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
 Uses the [PostHTML-bem](https://github.com/rajdee/posthtml-bem/) plugin for [PostHTML](https://github.com/posthtml/posthtml) which allows you to write much less repetitive BEM markup (see code examples below), and which in turn reflects your (Post)CSS structure more closely.
 * ... with [PostCSS](https://github.com/postcss/postcss) for variables, mixins and other CSS preprocessing enhancements (it can compile your SASS or LESS code no problem).
-* ... with the [LostGrid](https://github.com/peterramsing/lost) grid system / preprocessor, which allows you to build fluid, responsive, nested grids without using presentational classes, with or without [Flexbox](https://github.com/peterramsing/lost).
 * ... making use of the fantastic [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin, which is deeply supported by Timber (see above).
 Fabrica Dev Kit can automatically install ACF Pro if you supply your licence key at setup.

 ### Reduces friction in the development process